Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 .. note::
     There might be a limit imposed on the ITTL value depending on whether your hub is Premium, Open, and so on.

-This is an example of running an iterative workload that uses the classical Scipy optimizer to minimize a cost function.
-In this model, Scipy uses the output of the cost function to calculate its next input.
+This is an example of running an iterative workload that uses the classical SciPy optimizer to minimize a cost function.
+In this model, SciPy uses the output of the cost function to calculate its next input.

 .. code-block:: python